metio/terraform-provider-k8s/docs/data-sources/organizations_services_k8s_aws_organizational_unit_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) OrganizationalUnitSpec defines the desired state of OrganizationalUnit.Contains details about an organizational unit (OU).
-An OU is a containerof Amazon Web Services accounts within a root of an organization.
-Policiesthat are attached to an OU apply to all accounts contained in that OU andin any child OUs. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) OrganizationalUnitSpec defines the desired state of OrganizationalUnit.
+Contains details about an organizational unit (OU).
+An OU is a container of Amazon Web Services accounts within a root of an organization.
+Policies that are attached to an OU apply to all accounts contained in that OU and in any child OUs. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only